Bespoke Luxury vs Off-the-Shelf Cabins: How to Maximise Your UK Holiday Let Income

 The problem with many off-the-shelf cabins is that they’re not designed with longevity in mind.
 After just a few years, wear and tear begin to show, and what once felt like a smart investment can quickly lose its appeal.

-When you invest in good design, full planning approval, and long-term compliance, you’re creating a sellable asset—not just a short-term rental.
+When you invest in good design, full planning approval, and long-term compliance, you’re creating a sellable business, which is where the real money is made, not just a short-term rental.

 Summary: Off‑the‑Shelf vs Bespoke — Which Is Right?

 If you’re at the early stages of planning or want a second opinion on a site you already own, we’d be happy to help.
-Click the link to book a free consultation or send us an email: peter@markosdesignworkshop.com
+Click the link to book a free consultation or email peter@markosdesignworkshop.com.

 Previous